zalyoung/gitlab-handbook/content/handbook/support/workflows/dmca.md

 description: "Support Engineering workflow for DMCA requests"
 ---

+[The Digital Millennium Copyright Act (DMCA)](https://en.wikipedia.org/wiki/Digital_Millennium_Copyright_Act) is a 1998 United States' federal law that is designed to protect copyright holders from online theft such as from the unlawful reproduction or distribution of their works.

 ## Workflow change March 2019

 As of March 2019, the Trust and safety Team has taken ownership of DMCA Requests.